wnduan/wnduan.github.io/about.md

 permalink: /about/
 ---

+Hi,

 I'm a PhD student major in civil engineering.

-Interested in python, LaTeX.
+I'm interested in python and LaTeX.

-This site provides personal notes on the above subjects.
+This is a personal blog in Chinese, just take some notes on things I'm interested.